Windows OS Hub

 $RegValue = $RegKey.GetValue("WorkingDirectory")

 Tip.
-If you have to create/modify a certain registry parameter on a number of domain computers, it is easier to use GPO features.
+If you have to create/modify a certain registry parameter on multiple domain computers, it is easier to use GPO features.

 So we’ve covered typical examples of using PowerShell to access and manage Windows registry entries.
 You can use them in your automation scripts.